Lixisenatide

 Trials (54)

-- A Study on Safety, Pharmacokinetics and Pharmacodynamics of Lixisenatide in Pediatric Patients With Type 2 Diabetes Mellitus (T2DM)
+- Safety and Tolerability of Lixisenatide in Combination With Oral Anti-Diabetic Treatment in Patients With Type 2 Diabetes

 - The Impact of Lixisenatide on Postprandial Glucose Tolerance in Pancreatectomised Subjects